MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/network-requirements.md

 ---
 title: Network requirements
-description: This article describes the IP addresses and ports you need to open to work with Cloud App Security. ms.date: 03/14/2021 ms.topic: how-to
+description: This article describes the IP addresses and ports you need to open to work with Defender for Cloud Apps. ms.date: 03/14/2021 ms.topic: how-to
 ---